How to install and use Git on Windows

-- Next, in the Adjusting your PATH environment we recommend keeping the default Use Git from the Windows Command Prompt option selected as shown below.
-This option will allow you to use Git from either Git Bash or the Windows Command Prompt.
+- Next, in the Adjusting your PATH environment, we recommend keeping the default Use Git from the command line and also from 3rd-party software as shown below.
+This option lets you use Git from either Git Bash or the Windows Command Prompt.

-- Next in the we recommend leaving the default selected as Use OpenSSH.
+- Next, we recommend leaving the default selected as Use OpenSSH.

 - In the Configuring the terminal emulator to use with Git Bash window, select Use MinTTY (the default terminal of MSYS2).

-Tip: We highly recommend you use Git from the command line and not use a GUI interface.
+We highly recommend you use Git from the command line and not use a GUI (graphical user interface).
 You'll only be using the command line to interface with Git to manage the files.
-Editing can still be done through a text editor or IDE of your choice.
+Editing can still be done through a text editor or IDE (integrated development environment) of your choice.
 If you're new to the command line, you can find help with navigating the Windows command line and Linux (Bash) through the links below.

 Configuring and connecting to a remote repository

-In our example, we will be using GitHub as a storage for our remote repository.
+In our example, we're using GitHub as a storage for our remote repository.
 Below are the steps on how you can connect to a GitHub repository.
-If you are new to GitHub, you can follow our steps on how to create a new GitHub repository if you need additional help.
+If you are new to GitHub, see: How to create a GitHub repository.